SoftUni-Internal/interactive-content/EN/07-Forms-Workshop/00-Problem.md

 **Here is a link to the** [resources](https://videos.softuni.org/resources/javascript/javascript-angular/08-Forms-Workshop.zip) **for this task.**

-At this point, the application has **forms**.
+At this point the application has **forms**.

-Now it is time to edit them so the given information is handled properly as expected.
+Edit them, so the given information is handled properly.

 Implement the following **validation**, **notification** and **styling rules** for each form.